hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/epoch.md

 <div class="timeline-entry right" data-category="politics" data-era="platform-life" data-concepts="power social-media">
   <h3>Parkland</h3>
-  <p>A school shooting at Marjory Stoneman Douglas High School occurs.
-Student-led activism gains national attention through digital platforms.</p>
+  <p>A gunman killed seventeen people at Marjory Stoneman Douglas High School in Parkland, Florida.
+Surviving students organized the March for Our Lives movement, using social media to coordinate a nationwide protest that became one of the largest youth-led demonstrations in U.S. history.</p>
   <span class="timeline-tag politics">Politics</span>
 </div>